maccody/KanaChordPlus/README.md

 The layout of the Kana table inspires a chording keyboard input method.
 Chording is where multiple keys are pressed simultaneously on the keyboard to obtain a desired character output.
 The illustration below provides further explanation and demonstration of how chording is used on the KanaChordPlus Keyboard.
 ![Kana Chording Example](./images/Kana_Chording_Example.png)

 A chording keyboard concept is sufficient for generating all of the Kana.
-It is impractical for Kanji, though, as it would quickly become impractical, even with only a few dozen Kanji.
+It is impractical for Kanji, though, as even a chording keyboard would quickly become impractical when attempting to support more than a few dozen Kanji.
 Instead, KanaChord Plus incorporates an 'incremental' IME.
 As the Hiragana or Katakana are typed, they are presented on a touch screen along with a list of corresponding Kanji characters and/or Japanese words containing Kanji.
+The list is updated with each new Kana character typed, incrementally.
+This is not a word-predictive IME, as the Kanji and Japanese words presented are only those corresponding to the Kana currently typed.
 The user can either send the Kana characters typed to the computer or select one of the Kanji characters or Japanese words to replace the Kana characters and send that to the computer instead.
-This is not a word-predictive IME, as the Kanji and Japanese words that are presented are only those corresponding to the Kana currently typed.
 ## Features 【特徴】
 ### Dynamic Key Coloring 【動的なキーの色付け】
 KanaChordPlus includes dynamic key coloring that provides indication of character type, Kana mode, and error feedback.
 The three Shift keys on the left keypad are normally white: